🎁 Order for at least 400 PLN – GET A GIFT and 25% OFF!

 Brushing teeth – the foundation of health

-How to take care of oral hygiene daily?
+How to care for oral hygiene daily?
 Brush your teeth for 2 minutes, twice a day.
 Studies confirm that shorter brushing does not effectively remove plaque [1].
-Dentists recommend using the Bass technique: hold the toothbrush at a 45° angle to the gum line and make small, vibrating movements.
+Dentists recommend the Bass technique: hold the toothbrush at a 45° angle to the gum line and make small, vibrating movements.

-If you have trouble maintaining the proper technique, electric toothbrushes such as ZENT® SoniQ+ 2-in-1 sonic toothbrush with 60° rotating motion can help you with this.
-It features Dual-Motion technology that automatically performs Bass movements.
+If you have trouble maintaining the correct technique, electric toothbrushes like ZENT® SoniQ+ 2-in-1 sonic toothbrush with 60° rotating motion can help you with this.
+It features Dual-Motion technology that automatically performs Bass technique movements.

 Dental floss and mouthwash

-The spaces between teeth make up 40% of the surface that a toothbrush cannot reach [2].
-Floss removes bacteria that lead to cavities and gum disease.
+Spaces between teeth make up 40% of the surface unreachable by a toothbrush [2].
+Floss removes bacteria that cause cavities and gum disease.
 If using traditional floss is difficult for you, consider a water flosser ZENT® Stream+ Water Flosser removes plaque 30% more effectively than regular dental floss [3].

-Fluoride mouthwash supports cavity prevention.
-Don't forget the tongue – 90% of bacteria responsible for bad breath accumulate there [4].
+Fluoride rinse supports cavity prevention.
+Don’t forget your tongue – 90% of the bacteria responsible for bad breath accumulate there [4].

 Oral hygiene products